 - Mexico: making the most of the energy reform

-- Russia’s downstream sector: sights set on modernization
+- Russia’s downstream sector: sights set on modernisation

 - Monitoring regulatory changes

 The top driver of regulatory risks, as reported by oil and gas companies in our global multi-sector survey, is the sector-specific regulatory pressures.
 In many countries, regulatory and fiscal frameworks are uncertain.

 Our accounting and tax compliance services are focused on helping large, multinational companies meet their financial reporting requirements in the many countries where they do business.